Value Creation Diagnostic

 AI-Driven Process Efficiency

-The lowest-hanging fruit in most portfolio companies is manual, repetitive work that AI and automation can eliminate.
-Revenue cycle management, claims processing, customer onboarding, internal reporting—these are processes where GenAI, RPA, and LLM copilots can deliver 30-50% cost reductions in weeks, not years.
+The lowest-hanging fruit in many portfolio companies is manual, repetitive work that AI and automation can reduce or route more intelligently.
+Revenue cycle management, claims processing, customer onboarding, internal reporting—these are processes where GenAI, RPA, and LLM copilots can support faster throughput, better controls, and cleaner management visibility when deployed against a specific operating constraint.

 Cloud & Infrastructure Discipline